-Almost every brand is too broad in scope to lend itself to a visual.
-Most brands have too many features, too many benefits and appeal to too many market segments.
+Most brands are too broad in scope to fill a hole in the mind.
+They have too many features and too many benefits.
+And they appeal to too many different market segments.

-How can you develop a visual hammer for a brand like Chevrolet which has 18 different models, including sedans, trucks, SUVs and sports cars?
+What hole in the mind could a brand like Chevrolet fill?
+A brand which has which has 19 different models, including sedans, trucks, SUVs and sports cars?

-We call ourselves “focusing consultants” and we help clients build or refocus their companies around a singular idea.
+We help clients build or refocus their companies around a singular idea.
 If you study successful companies in the past, that’s exactly what they did.

 Dell . . . . . .
 Computers sold direct to business.